Publish Markdown to X Articles with TwexAPI

 | 5 | POST | /x/articles/{article_id}/publish | Publish draft; returns article_id and tweet_id |

-All requests require a TwitterXAPI Bearer Token.
+All requests require a TwexAPI Bearer Token.
 The request body must include the X account cookie, typically auth_token, ct0, and twid.

 export X_COOKIE="auth_token=...; ct0=...; twid=..."Do not commit

-X_COOKIEto your repo, logs, or frontend.
-Keep it only in server environment variables or a secrets manager.
+X_COOKIEto your repo, logs, or frontend code.
+Keep it only in server environment variables or a secrets manager, and rotate it if it is ever exposed.

 Step 1: Create an X Article Draft